Top 20 TestNG Interview Questions and Answers

 Learn about our editorial policies.

 Simple examples are added at the concerned places for your easy understanding of the concept.
-I’m sure that these questions would help you to crack any TestNG interview successfully.
+I’m sure that these questions would help you crack any TestNG interview successfully.

 interview questions on testng